maxrpark/my-porfolio-blog-website/content/articles/course-Advanced-CSS-SASS.md

 ## Why did it take this course?

 I decided to take this course because I wanted to take my CSS game to the next level.
-I did not know that sass it can be so simple to learn and yet so powerful and useful.
+I didn’t know that sass can be so simple to learn and yet so powerful and useful.

 Before learning SASS, I had some trouble keeping my CSS file organize, first of all, because I did not have much experience and second of all because my projects were getting bigger and bigger.
 So my CSS file was growing more and more.